-The FIPPs and related guidelines, which developed in the 1970s and were relied upon as the basis for several U.S. privacy laws, including the Privacy Act of 1974.
+The FIPPs and related guidelines, which were developed in the 1970s, form the basis for several U.S. privacy laws, including the Privacy Act of 1974.
 The FIPPS incorporate a number of key privacy principles, including: access/individual participation, purpose specification, data minimization, use limitation, data quality/integration, security, and accountability/auditing.